Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL: Evaluation

 {\bf Simple environment.} To highlight the benefit of QDT, we evaluate our method in a simple environment, which has 6-by-6 discrete states and eight discrete actions.
 The goal of the task is to find the shortest path from the start to the goal state.
 We prepare an offline \ac{RL} dataset with a hundred episodes from a uniformly random policy and then remove an episode that achieves close to the optimal total reward to make sure it only contains sub-optimal trajectories.
-Refer to Appendix~\ref{apd:simple_env_eval} for further details of the environment and the dataset.
+Refer to Appendix~\ref{apd:simple_env_eval} for details of the environment and dataset.

-Table~\ref{tab:simple_env_result} show the summary of the evaluation results.
+Table~\ref{tab:simple_env_result} shows the summary of the evaluation results.
 We also evaluate the performance of \ac{CQL}, which is used for relabeling.
 It shows vanilla \ac{DT} fails badly, which indicates \ac{DT} struggles to learn from sub-optimal trajectories, whereas \ac{CQL} performs well as it employs a Dynamic Programming approach, which can pool information across trajectories and successfully figure out the near-optimal policy.
 It shows \ac{QDT} performs similar to \ac{CQL}, which indicates that although \ac{QDT} uses the conditional policy approach, it overcomes its limitation and learns the near-optimal policy from the sub-optimal data.
-Further details and results are available in Appendix~\ref{apd:simple_env_eval}.
+Further details in Appendix~\ref{apd:simple_env_eval}.